From the badlands to the Yellowstone River, Glendive is nature-rich

 From grade school to Dawson County High School

 Glendive Public Schools includes Jefferson Elementary School, a kindergarten through second-grade institution.
-Niche gives the school a B grade and bestows Lincoln Elementary, a third through fifth-grade school, with a C-plus overall.
-Washington Middle School also earns a C-plus and educates sixth through eighth-grade students.
-Dawson County High School oversees grades nine through 12 and has school sports, including football and tennis.
-Niche gives it a C.
+Niche grades it a B overall.
+Lincoln Elementary, a third through fifth-grade school, receives a C-plus.
+Washington Middle School, for sixth to eighth, scores a C-plus.
+Dawson County High School has a C grade.

 Local hospital and connections to Billings by interstate and plane

-Interstate 94 connects Glendive to Billings and the Billings-Logan International Airport, both about a 220-mile drive.
-The Dawson Community Airport, about 7 miles away, has direct flights to the airport in Billings, which, despite its distinction as “international,” only has domestic flights.
-Glendive Medical Center is a full-service hospital that offers 24-hour emergency care.
+Interstate 94 connects Glendive to Billings, including the Billings-Logan International Airport, both in about a 220-mile drive.
+The Dawson Community Airport, about 7 miles away, has direct flights to the airport in Billings.
+The Glendive Medical Center is the regional hospital, offering 24-hour emergency care.